-- 11.1 The following subsections list the routine matters for coordinated projects, with (where applicable) a reference to the relevant objectives.
-In some cases, not all the matters may be relevant, while in others the list may not be exhaustive. - 11.2 The proponent is not required to list every conceivable impact, but instead focus research and primary studies on impacts that were identified in the initial advice statement (IAS) and/or scoping meetings with the Office of the Coordinator-General. - 11.3 For each routine matter identified below, the level of detail should be proportional to the risk or magnitude of impacts.
+- 11.1.
+The following subsections list the routine matters for coordinated projects, with (where applicable) a reference to the objectives defined in the EP Regulation.
+In some cases, not all the matters may be relevant, while in others the list may not be exhaustive.
+Where applicable, refer to the objective of the EP Regulation (Schedule 5, Part 3) to ensure ecologically sustainable development is achieved. - 11.2.
+The proponent is not required to list every conceivable impact, but instead focus research and primary studies on impacts that were identified in the IAS and/or scoping meetings with the Office of the Coordinator-General.

+11.3.
+For each routine matter identified below, the level of detail should be proportional to the risk or magnitude of impacts.
 As a minimum, the proponent should supply sufficient information that confirms the risks/impacts are not significant.